gustavotoral/helpdesk-portfolio/active-directory/README.md

 ![OUs in Active Directory](../screenshots/ad-ous.png)

-Created OUs for IT, HR, and Marketing to organize users and apply targeted Group Policies.
+Created OUs for IT, HR, Sales and Marketing to organize users and apply targeted Group Policies.

 ---